scordio/junit-converters/docs/converters/bytes.md

 --8<--
 ```

-The annotation's optional `order` attribute configures the byte order to use for conversion:
+The annotation's optional `order` attribute configures the byte order to use when converting multibyte values:

-* `BIG_ENDIAN` (default): the bytes of a multibyte value are ordered from most significant to least significant
+* `BIG_ENDIAN` (default): the bytes are ordered from most significant to least significant
-* `LITTLE_ENDIAN`: the bytes of a multibyte value are ordered from least significant to most significant
+* `LITTLE_ENDIAN`: the bytes are ordered from least significant to most significant

 The following source types and target declarations are supported.